-The Precinct is an important part of the broader Wianamatta-South Creek corridor, defined in the Region Plan vision for the corridor as the defining spatial element of the Western Parkland City.
-Protection of the Wianamatta-South Creek Precinct allows planning for the Aerotropolis to be structured around the landscape.
-The retention of water in the landscape, protection of significant remnant vegetation, and other Blue-Green Grid elements such regional parks will enable the greening of the Aerotropolis.
-The creation of a Blue-Green Grid will provide multiple opportunities for residents, workers and visitors to the area to benefit from improved amenity and liveability outcomes.
+The Precinct is an important part of the broader Wianamatta-South Creek corridor of creeks, tributaries, parks, walking trails and areas of conservation, defined in the Region Plan vision for the corridor as the defining spatial element of the Western Parkland City.

+Protection of the Wianamatta-South Creek Precinct and adjoining tributaries allows planning for the Aerotropolis to be structured around the landscape.

+The retention of water in the landscape, protection of significant remnant vegetation, and other Blue-Green Infrastructure Framework elements such regional parks will enable the greening of the Aerotropolis.
+This will provide multiple opportunities for residents, workers and visitors to the area to benefit from improved amenity and liveability outcomes.
 Connectivity from Wianamatta-South Creek and its tributaries into the adjacent precincts will be landscaped to create extended green corridors, whilst noting the need to limit wildlife attraction within the vicinity of the Airport.

-Water management, Open space, Recreation facilities, Pedestrian and cycle connectivity, Community and cultural facilities, environment protection, water management and restaurants or cafes.
+Water management, open space, recreation facilities, pedestrian and cycle connectivity, community and cultural facilities, environment protection and restaurants or cafes.